caseysoftware/twilio-podium/README.md

 -  To unsubscribe, simple call and follow the instructions or text STOP.

 -  Whenever someone with a phone number in the whitelist array sends a message, the sender's initials are appended and the message is rebroadcast to all subscribers.

+Notes:

+-  The '+' prefix for all numbers - such as +15125551212 - will always be removed.
+No compelling reason other than it was an easy regular expression and is not necessary for sending messages.